Rogier-5/minetest-mod-rotate/README.rst

 	of nodes, after rotation the sides will always be in the same direction (north, east, south, west, up, down).

+	:Example: right-click a chest on any side.
+Say its front side was oriented east.
+		Then punch any other chest on any side.
+Now, that chest's front side will also be towards the east.

 	This mode is selected by crafting a wrench into absolute positioning mode.
 It can later be crafted into any other mode.
 See below.